 Every year, about 10,000 earthquakes occur in Southern California.
 It’s a harsh reality that the region is highly active in seismic activity, and a key factor that scientists and vibration consultants must take into account when constructing buildings.
+These structures are not just architectural marvels; they are the embodiment of cutting-edge science and engineering, designed to withstand the awesome power of earthquakes.

 Read on to learn more about how different methodologies are used to make buildings capable of handling an earthquake’s vibrations.

 One effective way to prevent shockwaves from traveling through a building is by sitting it on top of flexible pads that create a buffer between the foundation and the ground.
 That way, when an earthquake strikes, only the base will move, while the larger structure remains unaffected.
 The pads absorb the vibrations, effectively isolating it from the rest of the building.

 Flexible Pads: Engineered from rubber or steel-rubber composites, these specialized pads provide elasticity and resilience.
 Their composition allows them to absorb seismic shocks efficiently.

 Isolating Vibrations: Flexible pads serve as shock absorbers, effectively transforming and dissipating the incoming seismic energy.
 This prevents destructive vibrations from affecting the building’s structure.

 Foundation Separation: By decoupling the building from the ground, flexible pads enable independent movement during earthquakes.
 This isolation minimizes structural stress and enhances overall seismic resilience.